ackama/silverstripe-cwp-template/README.md

 ### Project Setup

+#### Platform Requirements

+The docker environment that is provided will be running these versions and you can use those utilities within the containers directly through scripts available in `./bin/` to work.
+They are documented here and as dotfiles in the repository if you want or need to match your host environment's versions

+- PHP: 7.3
+- COMPOSER: 1
+- NODE: 14
+- NPM: 6

 #### Clone and Clean

 Clone this repository, remove its `.git` directory and initialise it as a new